Skip to main content.

 Who can participate?

-These challenges are available to all Virtual Coffee members and the goal is to support developers of all stages in their coding journey.
-To become a member of Virtual Coffee, all you need to do is attend a Tuesday or Thursday Coffee and submit the form you'll receive at coffee.
-After you submit the form, you will receive an invitation to join the slack group where you can share your progress on the challenges and ask questions.
+These challenges are available to all Virtual Coffee members.
+The goal is to support developers of all stages in their coding journey To become a member of Virtual Coffee, all you need to do is attend a Tuesday or Thursday Coffee and submit the form you'll receive at Coffee.
+After you submit the form, you will receive an invitation to join the Slack group, where you can share your progress on the challenges and ask questions.

 Our challenges: